Skip to main content

 Cost

-Students will pay BYU Latter-day Saint undergraduate tuition for 12 credit hours and receive internship placement and international health insurance coverage.
+Students will pay BYU Latter-day Saint undergraduate tuition for 6 credits for Spring Term ($1,624) or 12 credit hours for fall semester ($3,248).

-Does not include international airfare, meals, local transportation, international cell phone/data plan, and personal expenses.
+Does not include international airfare, meals, local transportation, international cell phone/data plan, visa, or personal expenses.

 Scroll NAVY BIG-01.svg